Conditions for Regional Frequency Stability in Power System Scheduling -- Part I: Theory: Dynamics of post-fault regional frequencies

 \section{Dynamics of post-fault regional frequencies}

 This section describes the mathematical model of post-fault frequency evolution in multi-region systems, from which the conditions for regional frequency security will be obtained.
 For now let's consider the simplest case of 2 regions, as the generalisation for $N$ regions follows the same logic.
-The post-fault frequency in each region is described by this set of differential equations: Eqs. (\ref{2area_dynamic}) can be described as two coupled swing equations, in which the coupling term is the ac power exchange between regions.
+The post-fault frequency in each region is described by this set of differential equations:

+Eqs. (\ref{2area_dynamic}) can be described as two coupled swing equations, in which the coupling term is the ac power exchange between regions.
 The coupling term $\Delta\textrm{P}^{\textrm{import}}_i(t)$ represents the deviation from the steady state power being imported to region $i$.
 That is, before the outage there was a certain amount of power being imported to region $i$; after the outage, the amount of power imported changes following the laws of energy conservation, so that a frequency equilibrium is restored in the whole network. $\Delta\textrm{P}^{\textrm{import}}_i(t)$ is the difference between the power imported after-outage and before-outage.

-To obtain the mathematical description of the term $\Delta\textrm{P}^{\textrm{import}}_i(t)$, let's first consider the steady-state power transfer between 2 neighbouring buses, $i$ and $j$.
-This steady-state power transfer is described by the following equation \cite{KundurBook}: Note that the line resistance is neglected as we consider $\textrm{X}_{i,j}\gg\textrm{R}_\textrm{i,j}$ (a typical assumption in transmission lines), and that $\delta_i$, $\delta_j$ are bus voltage phase-angles referred to the rotating frame, which rotates at synchronous speed (50Hz in Europe).
+To obtain the mathematical description of the term $\Delta\textrm{P}^{\textrm{import}}_i(t)$, let's first consider the steady-state power transfer between two neighbouring buses, $i$ and $j$.
+This steady-state power transfer is described by the following equation \cite{KundurBook}:

+Note that the line resistance is neglected as we consider $\textrm{X}_{i,j}\gg\textrm{R}_\textrm{i,j}$ (a typical assumption in transmission lines), and that $\delta_i$, $\delta_j$ are bus voltage phase-angles referred to the rotating frame, which rotates at synchronous speed (50Hz in Europe).
 Therefore, these phase angles $\delta_i$, $\delta_j$ are time-invariant in steady state.
 The phase angles will however change in the event of a generation outage in the system, as the rotating speed of the generators deviates from 50Hz while they release the kinetic energy stored in their rotating masses.

+The deviation from the steady state power transfer between buses $i$, $j$ after a fault can be calculated as: